LLNL/lbann/docs/layers/learning_layers.rst

 ChannelwiseFullyConnected
 ----------------------------------------

-The ChannelwiseFullyConnected layer applies an affine transformation to tensor channels.
+The :python:`ChannelwiseFullyConnected` layer applies an affine transformation to tensor channels.

 The input tensor is sliced along the first tensor dimension (the "channel" dimension for image data in CHW format) and the same affine